-It is based around a growing set of over 110 variables, covering applicants and provision from our published datasets.
-These can be used to subset and specify UCAS Undergraduate data in any combination.
+It allows the customer to request data around applicants and provision to the UCAS Undergraduate and UCAS Conservatoires schemes.
+With a growing roster of over 200 variables, the user can subset and cross-tabulate the data by attributes of the applicants and courses in any combination.
 Statistics including number of applicants, applications, offers, replies, and acceptances can be requested for the chosen specification.

-Data from EXACT is aggregated and anonymised and can be supplied in a number of different file formats, allowing you to present the data directly in PDF format, or import into software for further analysis through comma separated variable (CSV) format.
+EXACT data is aggregated and anonymised and can be supplied in three file formats: PDF, CSV, and SAS data set.
+This allows you to present the data directly or import into software for further analysis.

 An example EXACT output is below.
-This covers English, Welsh, and Northern Irish domiciled 18 year old applicants applying to computer science courses, who are recorded as achieving the equivalent of ABB grades or above in their best three A levels, between 2013 and 2017.
-The dimension variables are A level points.
-The statistics are applications, offers, and acceptances, reported for five cycles.
+This covers English, Welsh, and Northern Irish domiciled 18 year old applicants applying to computer science courses, who are recorded as achieving the equivalent of ABB grades or above in their best three A levels, for the last five application cycles.
+The dimension variable which breaks down this data is achieved A level point score.
+The statistics are applications, offers, and acceptances.

 Further EXACT examples